Squwiddly/Chromadvisor/README.md

 result = find_functional_groups(data)
 ```

-This usage example shows how to quickly leverage the package's main functionality with just one line of code (or a few lines of code).
-After importing the `find_functional_groups`, you simply pass in your `data` and get the `result` (this is just an example, the package has lots of other functions).

 ## 👩‍💻 Installation

 Create a new environment, you may also give the environment a different name.